tekom - conferences

 UX writing (November 13)

-On Thursday, the Arena finally turned its attention to UX writing.
+On Thursday, the arena finally turned its attention to UX writing.
 In her presentation on neuro-inclusive UX writing, Daria Lewandowska showed how microtexts can support digital participation.
 In addition, Stephan Mayer emphasized how crucial precise language is in clinical practice, while Arun Benny Haymo presented a model that systematically integrates technical editors into UI/UX validation processes (user interface/user experience validation processes).

-Overall, it was clear that the Arena offered a mix of current trends, in-depth practical knowledge, and strategic perspectives.
+Overall, it was clear that the arena offered a mix of current trends, in-depth practical knowledge, and strategic perspectives.
 The lively participation of the audience and the intensive networking on site once again confirmed the central role that technical communication, and in particular the integration with UX plays in an increasingly complex technological world.